 Treatment for Benign Paroxysmal Positional Vertigo

-If you are diagnosed with benign paroxysmal positional vertigo, your medical specialist may perform a physical therapy procedure called the Epley maneuver.
+If you are diagnosed with benign paroxysmal positional vertigo, your medical specialist may perform a physical therapy procedure called the Epley maneuver as dizziness treatment.
 The Epley maneuver utilizes gravity to move the dislodged calcium crystals out of the affected ear canal.
-The maneuver involves positioning the head into specific angles to provoke the vertigo for a period of 30 seconds, then moving the head 90 degrees to the opposite side for another 30 seconds.
+The maneuver involves positioning the head into specific angles to provoke vertigo for a period of 30 seconds, then moving the head 90 degrees to the opposite side for another 30 seconds.

 For cases of cupulolithiasis, your doctor may incorporate a rapid head movement called the Semont or liberatory maneuver to dislodge the crystals which are stuck before guiding them out of the ear canal.
 A device that causes vibrations behind the ear may also be used to help loosen the calcium crystals.

 Other canalith repositioning maneuvers may be required depending on where the crystals are located, which is why it is imperative to seek medical help from a specialist trained to perform these technical movements.

 Your doctor may recommend a neck evaluation and/or a neurological scan to ensure that treatment maneuvers can be performed safely or if they need to be modified.
 Some patients may be given vestibulosuppressant medication, or in extremely rare cases, a surgery called posterior canal occlusion (performed through a mastoidectomy approach) to block part of the inner ear may be needed to prevent the calcium crystals from moving back into the ear canal.